tuxtor/kukulkan-ee-archetype/index.md

 This will generate a base Java project with all libraries activated and persistance on H2 database (default provider in Payara).

-After that any Java IDE will suffice to develop your next microserice with Java.
+After that any Java IDE will suffice to develop your next microservice with Java.